 Paris is also home to the famous Louvre Museum – a museum high on my to-go list after reading Dan Brown’s Da Vinci Code, a book I read more than once.
 This museum is so huge it would actually take months to complete, although all we could afford were a few hours.
 We also strolled down the beautiful Avenue des Champs-Élysées, went trigger-happy at Place de la Concorde, got on the craziest roundabout known as l’Étoile circling the Arc de Triomphe, lit candles inside Cathédrale Notre-Dame de Paris, ate crepes outside Louvre Museum, took the Paris Metro, and so on.

 It was especially saddening to hear of the atrocities done in one night towards this beautiful city – one of my favorite in the world.
 My heart goes out to the innocent lives lost and affected by this tragedy.
-Paris holds a dear place in my heart; I hope Paris stays strong.
-I hope we will all be ok.
+Paris holds a dear place in my heart, I hope it stays strong.
+I hope we’ll all be ok.

-This attack also brings to mind, a question I came across that was posed to a wise teacher: “Why do people do bad things?”
-To which, he answered, because of stupidity / because they were delusional / because they were under the influence of others, including people, drugs, alcohol or peer pressure.
-It is true that there are people in this world who are capable of causing immense pain to another human, given the chance or power to do so, something I have difficulty accepting sometimes.
+This attack also brings to mind this question I came across that was posed to a wise teacher.
+“Why do people do bad things?”
+To which, he answered, because of stupidity / they were delusional / they were under the influence of others, including people, drugs, alcohol or peer pressure.
+It’s true that there are people in this world who are capable of causing immense pain to another human, given the chance or power to do so, something I have difficulty accepting sometimes.
 “The only thing necessary for the triumph of evil is for good men to do nothing”, said Edmund Burke.
 It doesn’t mean you need to do it in a eye-for-an-eye method.
 You can still do something in a different way, by practising goodness towards others.
 I do believe that each and every one of us has a responsibility to be more pro-active towards spreading good outwards.
 Your small actions can make a big impact, and so will all your misdeeds, therefore, let us all be mindful, kind and patient towards fellow humans.

 Darkness cannot drive out darkness; only light can do that.